 The Bajawa Plateau is home to 60 000 Ngada, officially Christian (in Indonesia it’s mandatory to choose a religion and animism is not an option), they still practice animal sacrifices, like in Tanah Toraja and So’E. They worship Gae Dewa, the combination of Dewa Zeta and Nitu Sale, heaven, and earth.
 Formerly hunters, they now live from farming and some villages from tourism.

-On the other hand, people in Bajawa are still really attached to their traditions and culture, they are proud of it, and even if they live a “modern” life that’s still an important part of their daily life.
+On the other hand, people in Bajawa are still really attached to their traditions and culture, they are proud of it, and even if they live a “modern” life, their traditions are still an important part of their daily life.
 They would probably be living the same way they do now with or without tourists.

-The best way to explore Bajawa is by renting a scooter, you can also hire a driver with the motorbike if you don’t feel comfortable driving.
+The best way to explore Bajawa is by renting a scooter, you can also hire a driver with a motorbike if you don’t feel comfortable driving for a day tour.
 Some roads to less frequented villages are in bad condition.
 They usually give you a map, and there are signs along the road pointing to the villages.

 A good idea, if you want to learn more about the culture and be able to interact with the people, would be to hire a guide for the day, but you can also choose to go on your own.

-While in the villages notice the people cleaning the rice, drying cocoa (ask to try the fruit) and nuts, also notice the craftsman making knives, musical instruments, and so on.
+While in the villages, notice the people cleaning the rice, drying cocoa (ask to try the fruit) and nuts, also notice the craftsmen making knives, musical instruments, and so on.
 You’ll probably also see women making ikat, ask them how long it takes to make it you’ll be surprised.

-The most famous village and most spectacular, the road leading to it is amazing.
+The most famous traditional village in the area and the most spectacular, the road leading to it is amazing.
 When arriving near the village, you’ll be able to see it appearing through the bushes and trees.
 Bena is home to 9 clans, the houses are divided into two rows, and in the middle, you can see amazing rock monuments, megalithic tombstones, ngadhu and bhaga (where they make the sacrifices).